CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab03.md

 ## Task 6: Deploy the flow

-In this task you’ll deploy your flow as an endpoint, verify it is running successfully, test it with sample prompts, and review the connection details to understand how it can be integrated into an application.
+In this task, you’ll deploy your flow as an endpoint, verify it is running successfully, test it with sample prompts, and review the connection details to understand how it can be integrated into an application.

 1. On the toolbar, select **Deploy** and deploy the flow with the following settings: